alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingserviceadapter.rst

 Versioning
 -----------

 Typically, GOV.UK Verify releases a new version of the MSA every 2 or 3 months.
 Some releases are essential updates and we may remove support for older versions.
-To keep updated, contact the `GOV.UK Verify support team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ to ensure you are on the MSA email distribution list.
+To keep updated, contact the `GOV.UK Verify support team <mailto:idasupport@digital.cabinet-office.gov.uk>`_ to ensure you are on the MSA email distribution list.

 .. _msa_certs: